AI Agents Need Real-Time Data

 Agents will expose it.

-As people let agents act for them, the gap between brands with live answers and brands with static pages will be harder to hide.
-The agent will try to find the appointment, book the table, work around the delay, pick the location with live inventory, and choose the offer that best fits the moment.
+The agent will try to find the appointment, book the table, route around the delay, pick the location with live inventory, and choose the offer that fits the moment.

-Companies with live data will look available, responsive, and trustworthy.
-Companies without it will look strangely absent from the moment, even if their marketing is polished and their historical data is correct.
+Companies without it will look absent at the moment of action, even if their marketing is polished and their historical data is correct.

-The index era rewarded pages that could be found.
-The agent era will reward businesses that can be queried.
 The winners will expose current state, freshness, availability, confidence, and expiration in forms machines can safely use.

-The next layer is time itself.
+The next layer is time.

 A static record tells you what happened.
 A trend tells you what is changing.
 A forecast tells you where the line may go next.
-Acceleration tells you whether the change itself is changing.
-Deceleration tells you when momentum is fading.

 Most business systems are still proud of the first layer.